Trump's comeback poses challenges for Iran – DW – 11/08/2024

 Appearances can be deceptive

 "Donald Trump wants to start his next term in office as a peacemaker.
-But a lot can still happen before he takes office in January," said Farzan Sabet, an expert on economic sanctions, nuclear non-proliferation and Middle East politics at the Geneva Graduate Institute.
+But a lot can still happen before he takes office in January," Farzan Sabet, an expert on economic sanctions, nuclear nonproliferation and Middle East politics at the Geneva Graduate Institute, told DW.

-He pointed to the direct confrontations between Iran and Israel in recent months, and said this has also worsened tensions between Tehran and Washington.
+Sabet said the direct confrontations between Iran and Israel in recent months had also worsened tensions between Tehran and Washington.

-"Donald Trump as president would have many options to exert massive pressure on Iran," Sabet told DW.
+"Donald Trump as president would have many options to exert massive pressure on Iran," Sabet said.

-"In addition to further sanctions, this could include targeted military action and the strengthening of Israel and Sunni Arab states to counter Iran," he noted.
+"In addition to further sanctions, this could include targeted military action and the strengthening of Israel and Sunni Arab states to counter Iran," he said.

 Iran has been preparing for a second Trump presidency for months.
 In June, Masoud Pezeshkian, the then newly elected Iranian president, raised the possibility of Trump returning to the White House.